Highlights of PHI's Impact in 2017

 CCHP also highlighted the significant potential telehealth technologies such as Virtual Directly Observed Therapy (VDOT) hold.
 An article published by CCHP staff demonstrated the outcomes of California public health departments using VDOT to treat patients with tuberculosis, one of the most widespread infectious diseases in the world.
 Having a medical professional or public health worker present to directly observe a patient ingest TB medicine is the recommended method of treatment, yet it is highly inefficient, costly and labor intensive.
 CCHP found high satisfaction among both patients and providers who used VDOT to monitor this step in the process—suggesting its potential to fight infectious disease while minimizing costs and time.

-When state leadership in Vermont and California decided to explore the Accountable Communities for Health (ACH) model—which enables collaboration across multiple sectors to address critical community health issues—they partnered with PHI's Population Health Innovation Lab (PHIL) to design and facilitate a Learning Laboratory for 10 communities across each state, using a tailored curriculum to test the ACH model for each site.
+When leaders in Vermont decided to explore the Accountable Communities for Health (ACH) model—which enables collaboration across multiple sectors to address critical community health issues—they partnered with PHI's Population Health Innovation Lab (PHIL) to design and facilitate a Learning Laboratory for 10 communities across each state, using a tailored curriculum to test the ACH model for each site.
 Learn about PHIL and its Peer Learning Lab.

-PHI's Kevin Barnett utilized the ACH model in launching the California Accountable Communities for Health Initiative (CACHI), which brings together hospitals, public health, schools, public safety agencies, parks, local businesses, and local residents to improve population health by aligning interventions for maximum impact, promoting prevention, and organizing resources to focus on the most effective community health strategies.
+PHI's Sue Grinnell adapted the work done in Vermont for the California Accountable Communities for Health Initiative model (CACHI).
+The California Accountable Communities for Health Initiative (CACHI) brings together hospitals, public health, schools, public safety agencies, parks, local businesses, and local residents to improve population health by aligning interventions for maximum impact, promoting prevention, and organizing resources to focus on the most effective community health strategies.

-Barnett also began the Center to Advance Community Health & Equity (CACHE), which provides evidence-informed tools and technical assistance to support strategic health improvement approaches in communities where health inequities are concentrated, and spearheads the California Future Health Workforce Commission, which brings together top leaders in the health, education, and workforce development sectors to help the state close the gap between the health workforce it has and the workforce it needs.
+Grinnell also worked with PHI's Kevin Barnett to launch the Center to Advance Community Health & Equity (CACHE), which provides evidence-informed tools and technical assistance to support strategic health improvement approaches in communities where health inequities are concentrated.
+Barnett also spearheads the California Future Health Workforce Commission, which brings together top leaders in the health, education, and workforce development sectors to help the state close the gap between the health workforce it has and the workforce it needs.
 Co-chaired by Janet Napolitano, president of the University of California, and Lloyd Dean, president and CEO of Dignity Health, the Commission marks the first time that top statewide leaders from these sectors have coordinated efforts to address this issue.
 Commissioners will draft a master plan to bolster the health workforce with an emphasis on primary care, behavioral health, and care for the aging.
 Learn more about the Commission.